Every rose tells a story.

 – Rose is the flower of love.
 It was created by Chloris, the Greek goddess of flowers, but of a lifeless body of a nymph which she found one day in a clearing in the woods.
 She asked the help of Aphrodite, the goddess of love, who gave her beauty; Dionysus, the god of wine, added nectar to give her a sweet scent, and the three Graces gave her charm, brightness, and joy.
-Then Zephyr, the West Wind, blew away the clouds so that Apollo, the sun god, could shine and make the flower bloom.
+Then Zephyr, the West Wind, blew away the clouds so Apollo, the sun god, could shine and make the flower bloom.
 And so the Rose was born and was immediately crowned Queen of the Flowers."
 Quoted from Pickles, Sheila.
 The Language of Flowers (New York: Harmony Books, 1989).

 – Clay tablets excavated in the temples of Ur in Iraq speak of the delivery of rose water intended for the sultan of Baghdad.
 The sultan used no fewer than 30,000 jars of rosewater a year to make his rooms smell nice for his extensive harem.

 – The Saracen general Saladin sent camel caravans loaded with rose water through his empire to cleanse the mosques after 'impure' crusaders had occupied the prayer rooms.

 – There is a special rose language invented as a secret means of communication between lovers who were not allowed to express their love for one another openly in the harems of the Middle East.
-In the mid 18th century Lady Mary Wortley Montagu, the wife of the British ambassador in Constantinople, described this in her letters, which were published after her death.
+In the mid 18th century, Lady Mary Wortley Montagu, the British ambassador's wife in Constantinople, described this in her letters, which were published after her death.
 These letters inspired many books on the language of flowers, each describing the secret message hidden in each flower.
-A red rosebud stands for budding desire, while an open white rose asks "WIll you love me?".
-An open red rose means "I'm full of love and desire", while an open yellow rose asks "Don't you love me anymore?".
+A red rosebud stands for budding desire, while an open white rose asks, "WIll you love me?".
+An open red rose means "I'm full of love and desire," while an open yellow rose asks, "Don't you love me anymore?".